 Admissions and Certification of Minor

 Students must have a GPA of 2.0 or above to be admitted into the minor.
-Any student seeking a minor must consult with the minor adviser on a plan of work and must file the appropriate paperwork to declare the minor through the office of Registration and Records.
+Any student seeking a minor must consult with the minor advisor on a plan of work and must file the appropriate paperwork to declare the minor through the office of Registration and Records.
 Declaring minor too late may result in recognition of the minor NOT appearing on student's final transcript.
 The wildlife minor is not available to fisheries and wildlife sciences majors.

 Advising for the Minor: